 Did you know that Florida has more than 825 miles of beautiful coastal beaches to explore?
 And, if you are ready for adventure, the Sunshine State has such diverse ecosystems that it will allow you to snorkel with colorful sea life, take in rodeo at a Florida dude ranch as well as take a kayak, drive a boat, or fish in the 3rd largest state park in America, Everglades National Park, with alligators and snakes and turtles…oh my!
 Don’t forget that you can get super close to outer space, too!
 Read on for a seven-day Florida road trip itinerary for families who are looking for sun, fun, and adventure.
 There is much more to Florida than just visiting our resident mouse–Mickey Mouse, that is.
 (Although we might just see him, too!)

-Day 1: Key Largo
+Florida Road Trip Day 1: Key Largo

-Start your adventure in the Keys of Florida!
+Start your Florida road trip adventure in the Florida Keys.
 Head out to Key Largo for a day of snorkeling in crystal blue waters of Pennekamp State Park.
-John Pennekamp Coral Reef State Park was the first undersea park created in the United States.
-If you are looking to snorkel, dive, or just cruise the crystal blue waters in a glass bottom boat, this is your destination!
-Insider tip: If you are looking to book a private boat, do so a few days in advance.
-Eat dinner at the landmark Bayside Grill.
+It is the first undersea park founded in the United States and is the perfect place to snorkel, dive, or just cruise in a glass bottom boat.
+If you are looking to book a private boat, we recommend booking reservations a few days in advance.
+Be sure to make time for a sunset dinner is the landmark Bayside Grill.
 The all-glass panoramic view and fresh seafood are both amazing.
 Don’t forget to order Key Lime Pie for dessert!

-Day 2: Key Largo to Everglades National Park to Miami
+Florida Road Trip Day 2: Key Largo to Everglades National Park to Miami

-Day 3: Miami
+Florida Road Trip Day 3: Miami

-Start your adventure in the vibrant city of Miami Beach in the gorgeous Art Deco District, which contains the world’s largest collection of Art Deco architecture (800+ buildings).
-Stay right in South Beach at the Westgate South Beach, and take an afternoon to explore Jungle Island or the Miami Seaquarium with the kids if you didn’t get to these attractions yesterday.
-Enjoy dinner outdoors at Serendipity 3 (a spin-off to the Manhattan café) at Lincoln Road Mall, where the outdoor promenade is the perfect place to sit, relax, and people-watch.
-It’s very family-friendly, and be sure to order the frozen hot chocolate for dessert!
+Start your adventure in the vibrant city of Miami Beach in the gorgeous Art Deco District.
+This neighborhood contains the world’s largest collection of unique, Art Deco architecture (800+ buildings).
+Stay right in South Beach at the Westgate South Beach, and take an afternoon to explore Jungle Island or the Miami Seaquarium.
+The Bayside Marketplace is a great place for shopping, dining, and people-watching.
+Several boat tours leave from the area, including tours of Star Island, home to to the rich and famous.
+For dinner, head to Little Havana for a Cuban meal you will never forget.

-Day 4: Miami to Palm Beach
+Florida Road Trip Day 4: Miami to Palm Beach

-Day 5: Palm Beach to Cape Canaveral
+Florida Road Trip Day 5: Palm Beach to Cape Canaveral

 Where to stay: Cocoa Beach is a short drive from Cape Canaveral, and offers beachside accommodations!

-Option 1: Walt Disney World Orlando
+Option 1: Orlando and Walt Disney World

 Option 2: Central Florida dude ranch-style